How to Make Cannabis-Infused EVOO

 Easy Cannabis Olive Oil Recipe

 - Decarboxylate your cannabis.
-If you’re using the Ardent Nova, place your plant material inside the unit and begin the cycle by pressing the activation button.
-If you’re using the Ardent FX, use the A1 setting to activate THC or CBG-rich material, and the A2 setting to activate CBD-rich material.
-If decarbing in the oven, place the bud on a foil-lined baking sheet on 230 degrees fahrenheit for 25 – 30 minutes (although time and temperature varies greatly, along with results, as appliances range in quality and effectiveness.)
+Place your plant material inside the unit and begin the cycle by pressing the activation button.
+Use the A1 setting to activate THC or CBG-rich material, and the A2 setting to activate CBD-rich material.

-- Strain plant material out of the extra virgin olive oil using a strainer, cheesecloth, Ardent Frainer, or if you have the FX, using the Infusion Press.
+- Strain plant material out of the extra virgin olive oil using the Ardent Frainer, or if you have the FX, using the Infusion Press.

 - Pour your mixture into an airtight container such as the Ardent Vessel, or Ardent Infusion Mold, and refrigerate (or freeze) until use.